Commercial Law in a Global Context

 - Final Year

 - Full Year

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-At the end of the course, a student should be able to:
+At the end of this module you should be able to:

 Scope and syllabus

 1. Introduction to the course and quick review of basic contract law (studied in Year 1) and major actors in commerce, and scope of the module

 2. Theories of International Trade and link to economic development

 3. Conclusion of a Sale of Goods Contract

 AS1: Essay on the theories of international trade (20%)